mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

   - Location of any other files that need included in the package besides the app executable
     - Example: default config files, utility scripts
   - Control file info: package name, organization name, targeted architectures, etc
+- Automated steps to generate packages from all of the files specified by the user
+- Move the package to wherever the user wants it in their filesystem
+- Clean up all leftover files from the packaging process
+  - Remove generated control files

 ### 3.8 Future Features